digihunch/cloudkube/README.md

 export TF_VAR_ResourceGroup=AutomationTest
 export TF_VAR_AdminGroupGUID=74d661ce-cce6-4aed-830d-5abc732a1132
 ```

+The Terraform template will assign the specified Azure AD group as administrator to the newly created AKS cluster.
+This activity requires owner permission on the AKS cluster.
+Since the cluster is not created until the Terraform template is run, we need grant the Azure user owner permisson for the whole resource group.

+The Azure AD group that is specified as cluster administrator by UUID, must be a [security-enabled] AD group(https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?view=graph-rest-1.0#group-types-in-azure-ad-and-microsoft-graph).
+Group type of an AD group can be viewed on Azure portal.

 The bastion host will load up a public key fetched from your local environment (~/.ssh/id_rsa.pub).
 If that is not the public key you want to give out, specify the key value in TF_VAR_pubkey_data.
 Then we can login to azure and run terraform from the directory:
 ```sh